-Eighty percent of organizations say they are having difficulties driven by business stakeholders’ distrust or unwillingness to collaborate with Architects due to a belief that the work would not be useful or productive.
+Eighty percent of organizations say they are having difficulties driven by business stakeholders’ distrust or unwillingness to collaborate with Architects because they believe the work would not be useful or productive.
 This challenge can make EA teams struggle for success, as shown by the 77% of organizations that report projects take longer than anticipated.

-The typical challenge faced by enterprise architects is the difficulty to demonstrate value internally and the perception of inherent complexity.
+The typical challenge enterprise architects face is the difficulty of demonstrating value internally and the perception of inherent complexity.
 Therefore, Architects need to adopt a very pragmatic business-outcome driven approach based on a few simple principles, enabling intermediary quick wins while building on long term future success.